ProphetLamb/CSharpMultiLibrary/README.md

 - `RootNamespace` by default is equal to the project file name, only define it if the namespace is different.

 Take a look at the [example project](src/Your.Project/Your.Project.csproj) and [source generator example](src/Your.Generator/Your.Generator.csproj).

+Tags from the [Directory.Build.props](src/Directory.Build.props) are included in every `.csproj` in sub-directories.
+Duplicates are overwritten.